On Undecided LP, Clustering and Active Learning: Algorithms for solving undecided linear programs

 Clearly, after $O( \log t)$ iterations, the current polygon has less than $10$ vertices, and the algorithm returns it as the desired polygon $\Polygon'$.
 The running time follows as the centerpoint can be computed in the plane in linear time, and the number of vertices of the polygon reduces by a constant fraction at each iteration. \end{proof}

 \paragraph{Point set reduction via centerpoint.} \begin{lemma} \lemlab{p:s:reduction} Consider an instance of undecided \LP in $\Re^d$, and a set $\PS$ of $n$ points.
-In $O(n)$ time, using $O(\log n)$ separation oracle queries, one can compute either: (i) a feasible point to the \ULP, or alternatively, (ii) a polytope $\Polygon$ with $O( \log n)$ faces, such that the feasible solution for the \ULP lies inside $\Polygon$, and $\Polygon$ contains no point of $\PS$. \end{lemma} \begin{proof} We apply the same centerpoint reduction idea used above.
+In $O(n)$ time, using $O(\log n)$ separation oracle queries, one can compute either: (i) a feasible point for the \ULP, or alternatively, (ii) a polytope $\Polygon$ with $O(d^2 \log n)$ faces, such that the feasible solution for the \ULP lies inside $\Polygon$, and $\Polygon$ contains no point of $\PS$.

+In two dimensions, one can modify the algorithm so that the number of edges of $\Polygon$ is at most $10$. \end{lemma} \begin{proof} We apply the same centerpoint reduction idea used above.
 Let $\PS_1 = \PS$.
-In the beginning of the $i$\th iteration, the algorithm computes a $O(1/d^2)$-centerpoint $\pp_i$ for $\PS_i$, by using the algorithm of Har-Peled and Jones \cite{hj-jcps-19}, which works in $d^{O(1)} \log^6 n$ time (and succeeds with high probability).
+In the beginning of the $i$\th iteration, the algorithm computes a $O(1/d^2)$-centerpoint $\pp_i$ for $\PS_i$ by using the algorithm of Har-Peled and Jones \cite{hj-jcps-19}, which works in $d^{O(1)} \log^6 n$ time (and succeeds with high probability).

 Next, using a separation oracle query, the algorithm decides if $\pp_i$ is feasible.
 If so, the algorithm is done.
-Otherwise, the algorithm removes all the points of $\PS_i$ that are on the same side of the returned line as $\pp_i$, sets $\PS_{i+1}$ to be the resulting point set, and continues to the next iteration.
+Otherwise, the algorithm removes all the points of $\PS_i$ that are on the same side of the returned hyperplane (or line in 2d) as $\pp_i$, sets $\PS_{i+1}$ to be the resulting point set, and continues to the next iteration.
 Since $|\PS_{i+1}| \leq (1-O(1/d^2))|\PS_{i}|+O(d)$, the algorithm ends up with a set containing a constant number of points after $O( d^2 \log n)$ iterations.
-The algorithm uses the separation oracle on each remaining points to eliminate them.
+The algorithm uses the separation oracle on each of he remaining points to eliminate them.
 Finally, the returned polytope is the intersection of all the constraints returned by the separation oracle.
-Since the algorithm uses $O( 1 + \log n)$ separation queries, the bound on the complexity of the output polytope follows. \end{proof}
+Since the algorithm uses $O( 1 + \log n)$ separation queries, the bound on the complexity of the output polytope follows.

+To get the improved algorithm in the plane, the algorithm of \lemref{polygon:reduction} is executed on the resulting polygon to further reduce the number of its edges to $10$. \end{proof}